TristanThrush/perplexity-correlations/examples/get_error_and_bpb/README.md

 ## Get Errors and BPB

-Reading further in this section, which talks about cluster jobs, might make you feel like the "Perplexity Correlations" paradigm is actually a bit compute intensive.
-But relative to pretraining a big LLM, the compute that we expend here is practically a constant factor: we can take a fixed sample from a pretraining dataset, much smaller than the actual pretraining dataset, and then a fixed list of LLMs.
-Then we compute the LLMs' BPB values on this pretraining data sample, along with their errors on some benchmarks.
-Now, let's continue:

 The next step is to actually compute the benchmark error vectors and the BPB matrix that we need for `perplexity-correlations` to work.
 We do this with the `get_error_and_bpb.py` script, which takes in a config that you can use to specify the path to the chunked dataset